CrowdStrike/aws-verified-access/README.md

 ### 4. Create AWS Verified Access trust providers

-In this step you'll create two trust providers, one for your IdP and another for CrowdStrike.
+Create two trust providers, one for your IdP and another for CrowdStrike.

 #### 4.1.
-Create your Okta trust provider
+Create the Okta trust provider

 1. Replace the following values in the command below before running: